Rittenhouse tells Fox News ‘not a racist person,’ backs BLM

-NEW YORK (AP) — Kyle Rittenhouse, who was acquitted of charges stemming from killing two men and wounding another during the unrest that followed the shooting of a Black man by a white police officer, says in a new interview that he’s “not a racist person” and supports the Black Lives Matter movement.
+NEW YORK (AP) — Kyle Rittenhouse, who was acquitted on charges stemming from killing two men and wounding another during the unrest that followed the shooting of a Black man by a white police officer, says in a new interview that he’s “not a racist person” and supports the Black Lives Matter movement.

 “This case has nothing to do with race.
 It never had anything to do with race.
 It had to do with the right to self-defense,” the 18-year-old tells Fox News host Tucker Carlson in an interview set to air Monday night.
 Rittenhouse is white, as were the men he shot.